© John Wiley & Sons Ltd

-If the author disagrees with the reviews, they are entitled to set forth their views and justifications.
-However, the Section Editor is entitled to decline publication if they feel the review criticisms have not been sufficiently addressed.
+If the author disagrees with the reviews, he or she is entitled to set forth their views and justifications.
+However, the Section Editor is entitled to decline publication if he or she feels the review criticisms have not been sufficiently addressed.
 The decision of the Section Editor(s) is final.
 An invitation to contribute an article does not guarantee acceptance.

 How long to publication?